AppointmentGuru/AppointmentGuru-Website/guru-does-it-for-you.md

 Buying a domain name (eg. *yourbusiness.co.za*) means that you can have your own website and personal email addresses.
 Domain names are annually renewed and you will be charged - the amount depends on the domain type (eg. co.za, .com etc) but you can expect to pay R100 and upward a year.

 We will ask you for a bunch of details for the domain registration.
 The domain will be purchased on your behalf and you’ll get login details to manage that domain.
+[Send us an email](mailto:support@appointmentguru.co) with your request.

 *Price: Free to setup, annual domain registration fees apply.*